Letting go of control… and being OK with it.

-- There is absolutely nothing about your present situation – even the aspects you can’t control – that prevents you from making progress, step by step.
+- There is absolutely nothing about your present situation – even the aspects you can’t control – that prevents you from making little bits of progress today.

 - Keep being mindful.
 Keep breathing deeply.
 Things ultimately turn out best for people who make the best out of the way things turn out.

-And because there’s an obvious correlation to this post, I’ll leave you with a little something I have pinned to my office bulletin board:
+And because there’s an obvious correlation to this post, I’ll leave you with a little something I have pinned to my office bulletin board for 2023:

 5 Rules of Happiness: